realbakari/website/content/lec/poster_guidelines.md

     - Graphics and other visuals enhance presentation.
     - The poster is neat and appealing to look at.
 * **Content**
-    - Content is clear and easy to understand.
     - Purpose of model (question being addressed) is stated clearly.
     - I understand why someone might be interested in the model results.
     - There is enough detail about methods (e.g., creating new variables) for me to understand the model and results.